mbkoltai/ExaStoLog/doc/README.md

 	stg_sorting_cell,transition_rates_table_optim,x0),'x0');
 ```

-We also need to define anonymous functions to calculate the squared error from the data (and the stationary solution for a given parameter set):
+We also need to define anonymous functions to calculate the stationary solution for a given parameter set and its squared error relative to the data:
-These functions need to be regenerated if you change the data for fitting.
+These functions need to be rerun if we change the data for fitting.
 ```MATLAB
 [fcn_statsol_sum_sq_dev,~]=...
 	fcn_handles_fitting(y_data,x0,stg_table,stg_sorting_cell,nodes,predictor_names);
 ```

-The hyperparameters of fitting are defined as a structure, _fitting\_arguments_, we set 'Verbosity' to 1 so we can see the convergence process, and 'Stopval' is the value of the sum of squared error where we want to stop the fitting process, we set this to (eg.) 10% of the initial error:
+The hyperparameters of fitting are defined as the structure _fitting\_arguments_: we set 'Verbosity' to 1 so we can see the convergence process, and 'Stopval' to (eg.) 10% of the initial error (the value of the sum of squared error to stop the fitting process):
 ```MATLAB
 % default values for fitting hyperparameters:
 % struct('CoolSched',@(T) (0.8*T), 'Generator',@(x) (x+(randperm(length(x))==length(x))*randn/100),...